ignatiusmb/mauss.dev/content/reviews/yosuga-no-sora.md

 Yosuga no Sora finishes after only 1 season of 12 episodes.
 Each episode consists of a 22 minutes feature segment and a 3 minutes omake segment.
 The bonus segment focuses on Motoka's story that is continuous between episode 1 to 12.
 So you could say that the bonus segment is the only linear plot line here.

+In total, there's 5 endings, 4 as the main storyline and another one in the extras.

 ## Highlights

 This is **not a hentai**, if you're going in on this with that mindset, you're better off watching something else.
 There is of course some sexual scenes, but it is served reasonably for the story to progress and has deeper meanings with **how they got into it** and not just there for the sake of something sexual.